Other than playing casually, if you play formal chess games then you may have heard about ‘Illegal moves’.

 As per article 7.5.4, If two hands are used by the player to make a single move like castling, promotion, or capturing then also it is an illegal move.

-Article 7.5.5 describes what happens when a player makes an illegal move and I have already discussed with you this earlier.
+Article 7.5.5 describes what happens when a player makes an illegal move and I have already discussed this with you earlier.

 As per Appendix B. Blitz section rules, in Blitz games (fast format chess games) when the illegal move occurs for the second time the opponent is given one minute instead of two minutes extra.